NinobraV/knowra-onboarding-agent/README.md

 # 🤖 Knowledge Chatbot (Knowra Onboarding Agent)

-A production-ready RAG (Retrieval-Augmented Generation) chatbot with streaming responses, built with FastAPI, React, LangChain, and ChromaDB.
+A production-ready RAG (Retrieval-Augmented Generation) chatbot with streaming responses, built with FastAPI microservices, React, LangChain, and Pinecone.

 ## 📋 Table of Contents